-Executive and management teams have the power to develop an organization that can achieve strategic and organizational goals.
+Management and executive teams have the power to develop an organization that can achieve strategic and organizational goals.
 Collectively, they control most of the conditions required for team effectiveness.

 What is it?

 Why does it matter?

 A significant barrier for top management teams derives from them being organizationally positioned at the top.
 Top management teams suffer from limited to absent organizational context, the context of work, goals expected to be completed and timeframes that create an ambiguous boundary of expectations for the team.
 With these loose boundaries, knowing who is a part of the top management team is often unclear to team members as well as employees.

 What are the areas of focus?

 While every team development process changes to meet your team where they are, the following areas of focus are meant to share what will be accomplished and developed.

 The central area of accountability and authority of each team member is typically their functional area, making membership in the top management team an extra task.
-If the management team is viewed as one of many competing demands, then nobody feels the accountability or authority of creating and sustaining the team.
+If the executive team is viewed as one of many competing demands, then nobody feels the accountability or authority of creating and sustaining the team.
 Even though management team members provide great care and attention to teams they develop within their business units, individually and collectively they neglect the most important team – the senior management team.